Skip to Main Content

 The Process

 These are the major steps you must complete in order to prepare, format, complete, and submit your thesis or dissertation.
-Steps 1, 2, 3, and 5 are required of all graduate students writing theses and dissertations.
 Not all Master's students are required to defend; please check with your college/school/department to confirm.
 Click on the links below to read more specific information about each step.

 Resources

-Get templates to properly format your dissertation, thesis, or project, and schedule an appointment in order to graduate on time.
-To access this information, click on the following link: https://library.gmu.edu/udts/resources
+Get templates to properly format your dissertation, thesis, or project, and schedule an appointment in order to graduate on time from the UDTS web page.

 Workshops